QM-Quality-Manager/v3-docs/content/en/docs/activity/tabs.md

 ### Tabs

 - Action process: Reloads this page.
 All changes you have made without pressing the Save button afterwards will be lost.

+# Planning
+Tab under the Activity plan.

+Planning is used for planning and managing activities.

+### Buttons

+- {{< onlystaticimg src="/images/Printer.png" >}} Print: Prints the current screen.

+### Tabs

+- Activity groups
+- Activities
+- Fill out and results
+- User participation